mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 19) To check this, get Node-RED running and receiving these requests.
 You will need to create three nodes: an "HTTP IN" node, an "HTTP out" node, and a "debug" node to view the messages that arrive from the Argon.

-20) Your C++ assignment is to add the analog light value to the JSON string.
+20) Your C++ assignment is to add the analog light level value to the JSON string.
 The final string will look like the following:

 ```
 {"deviceID":"e00fce68dfb40ca61243495e","lightReading":67}